ibm-cloud-docs/vpc/block_storage_vpc_manage.md

 ### Updating a volume attachment from the CLI
 {: #update-vol-attachment-cli}

-You can update the volume attachment name and change the default auto-delete setting with the `instance-volume-attachment-update` command.
+You can update the volume attachment name and change the default autodelete setting with the `instance-volume-attachment-update` command.

 ```sh
 ibmcloud is instance-volume-attachment-update INSTANCE_ID VOLUME_ATTACHMENT_ID [--name NEW_NAME] [--auto-delete true | false] [--json]